 - Without any special build up of benefits

 - No talk structure a marketer would use

-A Princeton University professor conducted an experiment watching brain patterns between a story teller, and a set of listeners, and the results should blow your MIND.
+A Princeton University professor conducted an experiment watching brain patterns between a story teller and a set of listeners.

-Imagine this… you can literally cause someone to feel the same pleasure, pain and sadness (or happiness) that you convey in your stories!
-If someone’s already experienced the pains of not solving the problem, and the pleasure of seeing the solution in action, can you see how that would make it easy to convince someone to do something differently?
+If someone’s already experienced the pains of not solving the problem, and the pleasure of seeing the solution in action, you can see how that would make it easy to convince someone to do something differently?

 - You could use fictitious stories